RyanCocking/particles-lebc/README.md

 Lees-Edwards boundary conditions
 ---

 A toy model of some particles in a cell experiencing shear force.
+Builds upon an elastic particle model written by [Jake Vanderplas](https://github.com/jakevdp).

 I wrote this during my PhD to learn and better visualise Lees-Edwards boundary conditions.